- JTEKT TOP

 Carbon Pricing Initiative

-Carbon pricing is a system that aims to promote a response to climate change by offering economic incentives to reduce CO2 emissions by pricing carbon through carbon taxes and emissions trading.
+Carbon pricing is a system that aims to create economic incentives to reduce CO2 emissions and promote responses to climate change by pricing carbon through carbon taxes and emissions trading.

 JTEKT employs an internal carbon pricing system in which an "eco-sheet" stating the energy consumption of the equipment and CO2 emissions per product is attached to approval documents when introducing new equipment.
 By doing so, we have established investment decision criteria on which we operate to significantly reduce the CO2 basic unit of each newly installed or newly developed product compared to conventional equipment.